 Other, more rare, side effects may include eye pain, toothache, facial muscle twitching, facial pain, or pain of the skin.
 TMS therapy also produces a clicking sound, so earplugs are provided for each treatment.
 In clinical trials, more than 10,000 TMS treatments demonstrated its safety with no occurrence of seizures.
 However, there is a small risk of a seizure occurring during treatment, estimated at 1 in 10,000.
 This risk is no greater than what has been observed with oral antidepressant medications.

 Note: No side effects such as weight gain, sexual problems, stomach problems, sleepiness, or dry mouth were seen during clinical trials.
 TMS does not impair memory or the ability to concentrate.
 Like any treatment option, you and our doctor will discuss the risks and success of TMS therapy and work together to find the most appropriate treatment option for you.

 TMS therapy creates a magnetic field that could cause metal objects near the stimulation coil to move or get heated.
 Patients with non–removable magnetic-sensitive metals or metallic devices implanted in their head or in body parts near the stimulation coil should not receive therapy with the MagVita TMS therapy system.
 NOTE: Standard amalgam dental fillings are not affected by the magnetic field and are acceptable in patients.

-Any TMS Therapy System should not be used in patients who have an implanted device that may not properly function in the presence of the system, even if the device is located outside the recommended distance.
-Implanted Electronic Devices and/or Conductive Objects in or near the patient’s head who have an implanted device that is activated or controlled in any way by physiological signals (examples: deep brain stimulators, cochlear implants, and vagus nerve stimulators).
+Any TMS therapy system should not be used in patients who have an implanted device that may not properly function in the presence of the system, even if the device is located outside the recommended distance.
+This includes implanted electronic devices and/or conductive objects in or near the patient’s head that are activated or controlled by physiological signals (examples: deep brain stimulators, cochlear implants, and vagus nerve stimulators).
 Contraindicated use could result in serious injury or death.